whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 sqlite> .width 50 25 25
 sqlite> SELECT analysis, biotype, COUNT(*) FROM gff_data WHERE type=='gene' GROUP BY analysis, biotype ;
 ```
-which with my current data gives
+With the current data I have this gives:

     analysis                                            biotype                    COUNT(*)
     --------------------------------------------------  -------------------------  -------------------------